antstorm/proposals/ruby/phase-1.md

 - This approach does not enforce class definitions for external workflows/activities (e.g. implemented using a different SDK)
-- Timeouts and retry policy are ommited from the caller examples, but work exactly the same way
+- Timeouts and retry policy are omited from the caller examples, but work exactly the same way
 - When scheduling activities we'll use the same approach.
 More on this in the Phase 2, when we'll be discussing workflow and activity inner APIs